-Since December of 2018, Kids For A Plastic Free Canada (working with SFVI) has grown from a small organization to a multi-grade youth coalition working determinedly with our municipal and provincial representatives on concrete plans for change.
-Anastasia Castro and Char Brady have partnered with the UVic Environmental Law department on a document of legal recommendations for the BC provincial government in regard to limiting the distribution and further creation of single use plastics, with a focus on how to create a sustainable provincial economy for our future generations.
-Early in the year, Anastasia met with staff from the office of Environment Minister George Heyman to discuss single use plastics in British Columbia.
-Despite receiving lukewarm platitudes, she remained undeterred and focused her efforts on continuing the battle against plastics and acting as a mentor and leader to the younger contingent of Kids For A Plastic Free Canada, the GNS Grade 5 Class.
+Since December of 2018, Students continue to work with SFVI and with our municipal and provincial representatives on concrete plans for change, and have partnered with the UVic Environmental Law department on a document of legal recommendations for the BC provincial government in regard to limiting the distribution and further creation of single use plastics, with a focus on how to create a sustainable provincial economy for our future generations.

-Since early January 2019, Cleo Hunt, Kirsty Luttman, Justin Lan, Joelle Lo and members of their GNS Grade 5 class have spoken up against single use plastics and worked alongside the administration of their school to implement plastic reduction strategies.
+Since early January 2019, Grade 5 students spoke up against single use plastics and worked alongside the administration of their school to implement plastic reduction strategies.
 These passionate young leaders also met with the Oak Bay Council directly in regard to supporting a ban on single use plastics.
 In March, they turned their attention to igniting change in their neighborhood, conducting in-person business outreach along Estevan and Oak Bay Avenue, and presenting to the Oak Bay community association about their intended vision for the community in regard to the elimination of single use plastics in their entirety.
-While the Grade 5’s took their work to the streets, Anastasia met with BC Minister of Education Rob Fleming and presented the Plastic Free Schools B.C. programme, a comprehensive set of guidelines incentivising schools to not only teach the importance of plastic reduction but work on eliminating single use plastics in their entirety.
+While the Grade 5’s took their work to the streets, other students presented the Plastic Free Schools B.C. programme to the BC Ministry of Education.
+This is a comprehensive set of guidelines incentivising schools to not only teach the importance of plastic reduction but work on eliminating single use plastics in their entirety.

-In April 2019, Anastasia Castro gave a workshop at the Victoria STEM Conference at Saint Margarets School, where she advocated for the importance of small changes in daily habits.
-She was a guest speaker at the conference, inspiring countless kids from around the nation to know that they too could make a difference.
-Once again showcasing her ability to communicate, Anastasia and her partner Char gave a guest speaker presentation to Shoreline Middle School to kickstart their plastic free initiative, and were featured with an interview in Focus magazine.
+In April 2019, Students gave workshops and a keynote speaker address at the Victoria STEM Conference at Saint Margaret’s School, where they advocated for the importance of small changes in daily habits.
+This inspired kids from around the nation to know that they too could make a difference.
+Students also gave presentations to schools in the Victoria area, such as Shoreline Middle School to kickstart their plastic free initiative, and they were featured with an interview in Focus magazine.
 Shortly after this, Shoreline Middle School ran their own beach cleanup as a part of their plastic free school action in early May.

-The beginning of the summer 2019 was only the start of more achievements for Kids For A Plastic Free Canada and SVI.
-Early on, Brady met with M.L.A.
-Malcomson to discuss reduction strategies for single use plastics, getting enthusiastic, but conditional support.
-On June 8th, 2019, Ocean Day Beach Cleanup was held in Stanley Park, Vancouver, bringing out multiple supporters from all regions of the mainland as well as some news organizations and environmentally conscious corporate sponsors such as The Body Shop.
-Shortly after, the Grade 5 Students presented to Victoria City Council and asked them to include all single use plastics in their proposed ban, as Anastasia and Char created a manual on how to get started with activism for youth interested in helping their communities ban single use plastics.
-Later that summer, Anastasia and Char met with MLA Sheila Malcomson once more to speak to her about single use plastics and request action on the issue.
+The beginning of the summer 2019 was only the start of more achievements for students.
+Early on, they met with lawmakers to discuss reduction strategies for single use plastics.
+On June 8th, 2019, Ocean Day Beach Cleanup was held in Stanley Park, Vancouver, bringing out multiple supporters from all regions of the mainland as well as some news organizations and environmentally conscious corporate sponsors.
+Shortly after, grade 5 students presented to Victoria City Council and asked them to include all single use plastics in their proposed ban.
+Students created a manual on how to get started with activism for youth interested in helping their communities ban single use plastics.
+Later that summer they met with BC lawmakers once more to speak about single use plastics and request action on the issue.

-As the school year began again, SVI and Kids For A Plastic Free Canada continued their work with Campus View Elementary and Shoreline Middle School in developing their single use plastic reduction strategies.
-On October 5th, 2019, with the help of Surfrider Vancouver Island, UVic legal professor Calvin Sandborne, M.L.A.
-Andrew Weaver, and all of Kids For A Plastic Free Canada came together to present the UVic Law partnered document of provincial recommendations for action on the plastic problem.
-The Group met directly with Minister Heyman and M.L.A.
-Malcomson to state the case for finally banning single use plastics.
+As the school year began again, the students continued their work with local schools in developing their single use plastic reduction strategies.
+On October 5th, 2019, with the help of UVic Environmental Law, students came together to present a document of provincial recommendations for action on the single plastic problem.
+The group met directly with government representatives to state the case for finally banning single use plastics.